debrawolford/treat-your-pup/README.md

 1. Clicked on "Contact Us"
 2. Tried submitting the form empty but received an error message asking to fill in data.
 3. Tried to submit the form by filling in something other than an email address in the email form but received an error message asking me to put in a valid email address
-4. Tried submitting form with all fields filled in correctly and received the pop up message.
+4. Tried submitting form with all fields filled in correctly and received no error message.

-- Modal form: Same as contact form, except submit button does not create a pop-up or link to another page yet.
+- Modal form: Same as contact form.

 - Navigation bar and Footer:
 1. Tried selecting all options while on the Home page to see if they lead to the corresponding pages: success